 THE FUTURE OF ANITA CHELLAMAH

 Metal-Rules.com: So, it’s time for the last questions.
-At the beginning of this interview, you told me about your upcoming album and showed what you’re going to do.
-Do you have any plans touring outside of the UK, like in Finland, for example?
+At the beginning of this interview, you told me about your upcoming album and showed me what you’re going to do.
+Do you have any plans to tour outside of the UK, like in Finland, for example?